BenzinGit/xorcrypt/README.md

 - `raw` – raw binary output
 - `python` – Python bytes literal
 - `c-array` – C-style unsigned char array

+Note: The `--format` option only affects how the encrypted shellcode is displayed in the terminal.
+The output file always contains raw XOR-encrypted bytes

 ---